 We arrived at San Roque, which was a small village area that we would be setting up most of the shelter boxes.
 The first thing we needed to do was be shown by the locals, who has been trained by Shelter Box, how to set up these tends.
 Of course, instantly the skies opened up and the most torrential tropical rain hit.
 However, we work rain or shine and so there we were, standing in the rain watching this tent get set up.
 I couldn’t help but smile, because the rain was so refreshing.
 It reminded me of back on my first few days traveling, standing on the balcony in Phuket during the rain storm.
 Once the rain eventually stopped, and we were all suitably soaked(and still smiling), the whole experience became a really nice community activity.
 Everyone from the local community came out to observe the slightly confused looking foreigners setting up a tent in the now muddy area.
 Young, old and all between found as much entertainment seeing this as we all had being a part of it.
 Unfortunately I do not have many pictures as I left my camera back at the base but here is one from the All hands website.

 After we set up the first one, we split into a few teams and started setting up some more Shelter Box tents.
 One of the other volunteers and I were tasked with carrying one of the Shelter box tents to the next site.
-Now, these things come in quite heavy boxes but we struggled on up the street nevertheless, with multiple breaks.
+These things come in quite heavy boxes but we struggled on up the street nevertheless, with multiple breaks.
 We were then, as 2 grown men, humbled to such a ridiculous level that I do not think we will ever be shown up so spectacularly.
 During one of our many breaks, to rest our dainty hands(mostly mine), we turned to see one of the locals come walking quickly up the street with one of the boxes slung onto his shoulder, single-handedly carrying what we struggled so much with.
 To add to this, he was about 70 years old.
 I literally stood open-mouthed as he smiled and nodded as he shot past us.
 I would like to say we then sucked it up and powered on with the box, but we just continued to huff and puff our way ahead.

 As we got the site we would be setting up, it was my first time interacting with the locals and I was blown away by how amazingly positive and helpful they were.
 They were initially very shy, especially with English, but they quickly relaxed into it.
 Further to that, it was my first experience of what would become a staple of our rehydration/survival on work sites, coconuts.
 The first shelter box was set up next to a particularly destroyed house of a young family who were really helpful.
 These tents are slightly annoying to set up at first.
 The tents themselves are fantastic, being between the inner and outer tent is a bit of a struggle.
 The point where you are inside attaching the inside tent to the outside is especially uncomfortable as it is super hot inside with little air circulation.
 Followed by the first one we went down further into the village and up to this raised area in the coconut forest.
 It was an absolutely beautiful area, one which I wish I could have taken a photo of.
 We set up 2 shelter boxes in this area and I think worked fantastically well as a team.
 Most of us were new and complete strangers to each other, but here we were working together so well already.
 It is amazing what a common goal and interest can do to bring people together.